Localized Suicide Intervention Available

 A localized suicide and crisis intervention phone service is now available in the area.
 People in need can call 406-653-2000 anytime to receive assistance.
 “We started about a month ago,” trainer Jeromy Christiansen said.
 “It’s for anybody, any age, any race.”

 When people call, they will be talking with a crisis intervention specialist.
 Services are available 24 hours a day.
 Officials are on site from 8 a.m. to 11 p.m.
-When people call during the night, the call goes to Christiansen’s cell phone.
+Nighttime calls go to Christiansen’s cell phone.

 “It’s to be there in crisis for them, to help find them services we can take them to at that moment,” Christiansen said.

 He hopes to reach out to community organizations and schools to teach them how to respond to people with suicidal thoughts.

 “My goal is to train 10,000 people in five years,” Christiansen said.
 “I will go anywhere, even out of the reservation to train.”

 He wants people to discuss their problems if they are suicidal.
 “It’s a normal feeling to have, but you have to talk about it,” he noted.

 The program uses TALK principles of Tell, Ask, Listen and KeepSafe.

 “Tell” stresses to tell someone you trust about any personal things that concern you and thoughts of suicide.
 It also encouraged creating a climate where people with mental health problems or thoughts of suicide are encouraged to tell others and receive appropriate care.